 Last December, the administration already laid the initial foundations of such an effort through the Export Import Bank through its “Program on China and Transformational Exports” (Section 402).
 The 402 Program should be substantially expanded to tap the economic nationalism re-legitimized by the current administration to begin to formulate a national strategy to reinvigorate strategic industries that can be leveraged to advance our global power.
 Further bipartisan legislation is being reintroduced currently, the “Endless Frontiers Act,” designed to allocate $100 billion into research to ensure enterprise in the United States reacquires global industrial predominance.

 Perhaps we can use Israel as such a test bed, given that it has major infrastructure projects coming down the pike executed at the highest levels of complexity and sophistication, and that it seems to already be a major battleground torn between the temptations of the Chinese Belt and Road effort, and Israel’s firm membership in the Western grouping.

 This is a significant battle.
 We have sway to win it, and thus we can use it as a test bed to showcase what we can do among our allies and in regions like Africa to signal our strategic-industrial reassertion.

 Dr. David Wurmser is director of the Center for Security Policy’s Project on Global Anti-Semitism and the U.S.-Israel Relationship.
-He is a former U.S. Navy Reserve intelligence officer with extensive national security experience working for the State Department, the Pentagon, Vice President Dick Cheney and the National Security Council.
+A former U.S. Navy Reserve intelligence officer, he has extensive national security experience working for the State Department, the Pentagon, Vice President Dick Cheney and the National Security Council.